Quality and methodology information (QMI) for healthcare-associated infections (HCAI) reports

 Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain.

-The mandatory HCAI surveillance scheme aligns closely with surveillance processes and definitions of the European Centre for Disease Control (Europe) and the Centers for Disease Control and Prevention (USA), to allow comparability where possible.
+The mandatory HCAI surveillance scheme aligns closely with surveillance processes and definitions of the European Centre for Disease Control (Europe) and the Centre for Disease Control (USA), to allow comparability where possible.

-There are, however, some differences between the English mandatory HCAI surveillance scheme and the surveillance undertaken by others, including the UK devolved administrations and internationally.
-These include some case definitions and protocols for diagnosing the infections, definitions regarding inpatient episode versus trust apportioned or assigned episodes, age groups included in the surveillance schemes and the way in which data is presented by periods.
+There are, however, some differences between the English mandatory HCAI surveillance programme and the surveillance undertaken by others, including the UK devolved administrations and internationally.
+These include some case definitions and protocols for diagnosing the infections, definitions on inpatient episode versus trust apportioned or assigned episodes, age groups included in the surveillance schemes and the way in which data are presented by periods.
 As the population sizes of the other devolved administrations are different to England, crude counts of infections cannot be compared amongst countries in the UK.
-Furthermore, as the population demographics amongst the devolved administrations differ, the denominators used to calculate any infection rates are also not directly comparable.
-Therefore, the data provided in the published reports from Public Health Agency Northern Ireland, Public Health Wales and Health Protection Scotland is not directly comparable with the data published by UKHSA.
+Furthermore, as the population demographics amongst the devolved administrations differ, the denominators used to calculate infection rates are not directly comparable.
+Our introduction of age-sex standardised rates by ICB since financial year 2024 to 2025 will help to account for demographical differences.

 Uses and users